Tipping in Mexico: Who to Tip & How Much

 At all-inclusive resorts, tipping in Mexico plays an important role in staff motivation and service quality.

 It’s not standard to tip taxi drivers in Mexico.
-But, if they help me with my luggage or do something extra other than simply driving from point A to point B, I will tip them.
+But, if they help me with my luggage or do something extra apart from simply driving from point A to point B, I will tip them.

-In shuttles, tipping in Mexico is generally expected, with amounts varying based on service, typically between 10 to 50 pesos.
+In shuttles, tipping in Mexico is generally expected, with amounts varying based on service, typically between 10 and 50 pesos.

 I always recommend asking how much the driver will charge for the ride before you agree to get in the taxi.
-If you don’t, some taxi drivers will try to bump up the price because they know they can probably get away with it.
+If you don’t, some taxi drivers will try to raise the price because they know they can probably do it without getting caught.

-For instance, I once caught a taxi during rush hour without agreeing on a price in advance.
+For instance, I once caught a taxi during rush hour, even though I hadn’t agreed on a price beforehand.
 I got in and expressed my gratitude to the driver for stopping because I’d been waiting for so long (foolish).

 Then when I asked how much he’d charge to get to my destination, he gouged me for ⅓ above the usual price because he knew I wouldn’t want to take my chances waiting for another taxi.
 Don’t be like me!

-On the flip side, there are tons of super helpful taxi drivers.
-Like the one who drove me and a few friends home from a boozy night on the town.
+On the other hand, there are many very helpful taxi drivers.
+Like the person who drove me and a few friends home after a night out.

-After dropping us off he noticed a group of men approaching and rolled the window down and told us to get in again.
-We did, and he drove us around the block until they were gone and we could safely unlock our door and go inside.
+After dropping us off, he noticed a group of men approaching and rolled the window down and told us to get in again.
+We did, and he drove us around the block until they left, allowing us to safely unlock our door and go inside.

 Uber Drivers

-Since tipping taxi drivers isn’t customary in Mexico, I don’t tend to tip Uber drivers either unless they go out of their way to help me with something.
-However, the functionality is built into the app, so you can tip easily if you want to!
+Since tipping taxi drivers isn’t customary in Mexico, I don’t usually tip Uber drivers either unless they help me with something.
+However, the functionality is built into the app, so you can tip easily if you’d like to!

 Shuttle Drivers